traefikturkey/guides/pfsense-configuration-traefik.md

 ### Avoiding DNS Rebind errors for PFsense when used with traefik

+#### Make sure you have your PFsense hostname added to your local DNS resolver/forwarder, joyride can only do docker lables

 #### Add your FQDN to your PFsense as a hostname

 1. Go to System and then General Setup